Beam-like topologically interlocked structures with hierarchical interlocking: Results and Discussion

-To analyze the impact of local interface mechanisms on structural properties, we define the sliding fraction as the contact area that slides at a given interface.
-Figure~\ref{fig:stickslip} shows that the structures can approach the theoretical limit of the load-carrying capacity (\autoref{fig:stickslip}a) even when some interfaces are fully sliding (\textit{i.e.}, sliding fraction $\approx$ 1)~(\ref{fig:stickslip}b~and~c), compared to~\citep{Koureas2022} where the saturation was reached only when all interfaces stick.
+The origin of the observed saturation level can be understood as the result of a collective interface behavior.
+Therefore, to analyze the impact of local interface mechanisms on structural properties, we define the sliding fraction as the contact area that slides at a given interface. \autoref{fig:stickslip} shows that the structures can approach the theoretical limit of the load-carrying capacity (\autoref{fig:stickslip}a) even when some interfaces are fully sliding (\textit{i.e.}, sliding fraction $\approx$ 1)~(\autoref{fig:stickslip}b~and~c), compared to~\cite{Koureas2022} where the saturation was reached only when all interfaces stick.

-Fundamentally, we note that the introduction of surface morphology increased the effective frictional resistance without increasing material friction.
-In technical terms, we distinguish between a material contribution $\mu$ and a geometrical contribution due to surface morphology $\mu_{\mathrm{geo}}$ to the effective friction resistance of the interfaces $\mu_{\mathrm{eff}}$.
-Therefore, $\mu_{\mathrm{eff}}$ can be qualitatively represented as $\mu_{\mathrm{eff}} = \mu + \mu_{\mathrm{geo}}$.
-From a structural perspective, we aim to increase $\mu_{\mathrm{eff}}$ to approach the theoretical limit for the load-carrying capacity of TIS.
-While in our previous work~\citep{Koureas2022} with non-hierarchical surfaces (\textit{i.e.}, $\mu_{\mathrm{geo}}=0$), the effective interface friction was given by $\mu_{\mathrm{eff}} = \mu$, and hence material friction had to be increased to unrealistically high values to reach the theoretical limit, here $\mu_{\mathrm{geo}} > 0$ provides new opportunities.
-With hierarchical surfaces, $\mu$ remains in a range of realistic values for engineering materials, and by modifying the surface morphology of the structures, we can tailor $\mu_{\mathrm{eff}}$ via $\mu_{\mathrm{geo}}$.
-In other words, a geometric modification of the surface morphology can lead to the theoretical limit with realistic $\mu$.